Updated/Revised Sociology Program Learning Outcomes (Spring 2016)

-The Sociology Program at CSUCI has stated goals and learning objectives for both the program and the courses.
+The Sociology Program at CSUCI has stated goals and learning objectives for both the program and courses:

-- Substansive knowledge of core areas and controversies in sociology and the ability to think critically about them.
+- (2) Obtain sociological knowledge of core areas and substantive topics and the ability to think critically about them

 Course Learning Outcomes

 - Explain the major methods and concepts it used in the systematic study of society.

 - Describe various social structures in societies and methods and degrees of social stratification.

 - Explain the major social groups that function in society, including racial and ethnic groups.

 - Explain processes of socialization, and how socialization operates in different societies and cultures.

 - Explain major methods of social control, including political and legal systems, and be able to explain the concept of deviance.